OWASP/CheatSheetSeries/cheatsheets/DotNet_Security_Cheat_Sheet.md

 ### A4 XML External Entities (XXE)

-Please refer to the XXE cheat sheet so more detailed information, which can be found [here](XML_External_Entity_Prevention_Cheat_Sheet.md#net).

 XXE attacks occur when an XML parse does not properly process user input that contains external entity declaration in the doctype of an XML payload.

-Below are the three most common [XML Processing Options](https://docs.microsoft.com/en-us/dotnet/standard/data/xml/xml-processing-options) for .NET.
+[This article](https://docs.microsoft.com/en-us/dotnet/standard/data/xml/xml-processing-options) discusses the most common XML Processing Options for .NET.

+Please refer to the [XXE cheat sheet](XML_External_Entity_Prevention_Cheat_Sheet.md#net) for more detailed information on preventing XXE and other XML Denial of Service attacks.

 ### A5 Broken Access Control